Battery Ignition System is used in Automobile (IC Engine) to produce a spark in the spark plug for the combustion of fuel.

 The ballast resistor controls the current passes through the primary winding.

-It is made up of Iron and Iron has a property to increase electrical resistance rapidly by an increase in temperature at a certain limit.
+It is made up of Iron and Iron has the property to increase electrical resistance rapidly by an increase in temperature at a certain limit.
 This additional resistance resists flowing current which controls the temperature of the ignition coil.

 It helps to maintain the temperature under the prolonged condition and Here It is connected in series with primary winding to regulate the current in the primary winding.